Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse POI Configuration

 We will now practice changing the configuration of the POIs, and view the layer in the ARpoise app to see what effect they have.
+(Remember: you have to force close and restart your app to see any changes!)

 **FOR A DESCRIPTION OF ALL THE POI PROPERTIES see [porPOIse_Reference: POI Configuration](UsingPorPOIse_REF-Layer-POI-Properties.md#porpoise-poi-configuration)**